Vital-Tyrsu/ProjectMicrosoft/README.md

 1️⃣ **Project Planning & Database Design** – Structuring the database and planning the system architecture.
 2️⃣ **Frontend Development** – Building UI components for the book catalog, borrowing system, and admin dashboard.
 3️⃣ **Backend API Implementation** – Creating a RESTful API to handle book management, user authentication, and borrowing logic.
-4️⃣ **Azure Integration** – Setting up cloud database, authentication, and hosting.
+4️⃣ **Local Development** – Setting up local database and authentication.
-5️⃣ **Testing & Deployment** – Conducting thorough testing before deploying the system on Azure.
+5️⃣ **Testing & Deployment** – Conducting thorough testing before deploying the system.

 ### 💡 How to Contribute